Five Product Levels by Philip Kotler

 Is that warm coat in style, its colour trendy and made by a well-known fashion brand?
 But also factors like service, warranty and good value for money play a major role in this.

 The goal is to deliver something that is beyond an expected product.
 It’s the translation of the desire that is converted into reality.

 This is about augmentations and transformations that the product may undergo in the future.
 For example, a warm coat that is made of a fabric that is as thin as paper and therefore light as a feather that allows rain to automatically slide down.

-Each level adds value for the customer.
+Each level of the five product levels adds value for the customer.
 The more efforts production companies make at all levels, the more likely they are to stand a chance to be distinctive.
-At the 'Augmented Product' level, the competition is observed in order to copy certain techniques, tricks and appearance of each other’s products.
-This makes it increasingly difficult for a consumer to define the distinctiveness of a product.

 - Kotler, P. & Sidney J. Levy.
 (1969).
 Broadening the Concept of Marketing.
 Journal of Marketing, January 1969, Vol. 33, Issue 1, pp.10-15.
 (Winner of the 1969 Alpha Kappa Psi Foundation Award for the best 1969 paper in the Journal of Marketing.)